MicrosoftDocs/customer-voice/fp-docs/create-new-survey.md

 When you select text-based questions for sentiment analysis, their responses are sent to Azure Cognitive Services for further processing.
 Each answer to a text-based question that was marked for sentiment analysis will have a sentiment associated with it.
 Because there can be multiple such answers in a survey response, the sentiment for a survey response is calculated from the last answered text-based question.
 The sentiment for a survey is calculated as the numerical average of all responses in the survey.

 > [!NOTE]
-> The sentiment calculation feature is available only in the English locale.
+> The sentiment calculation feature is supported only in the English locale.

 ### See also